Introduction

 Parks Along the River

-The 130-acre Quinsippi Island once had a “Sky Cruiser” aerial tram that ran a one-mile round trip to the island from the city.
-The tram is long gone, but today you’ll still find the Pioneer Mississippi Valley Village, a marina, and good river views.
+One hundred thirty-acre Quinsippi Island once had a “Sky Cruiser” aerial tram that ran a one-mile round trip to the island from the city.
+The tram is long gone, but today you’ll find the Pioneer Mississippi Valley Village, a marina, and good river views.

 Quincy has a string of parks along the river and Quincy Bay: